-- Staff updated tribal enrollment officer contact list and provided the information to DHHS for reference. - Provided technical assistance, support and coaching to foster parents who participated in Commission of Indian Affairs training. - Provided support and education to Indian families with child welfare involvement. - Collaborated with Waccamaw Siouan Tribe on foster care matters associated with the adoption of children by a non-relative. - Completed 10-week MAPP training offered to prospective foster parents in Robeson County.
+- Staff updated tribal enrollment officer contact list and provided the information to DHHS for reference. - Provided technical assistance, support and coaching to foster parents who participated in Commission of Indian Affairs training. - Provided support and education to Indian families with child welfare involvement. - Collaborated with Waccamaw Siouan Tribe on foster care matters associated with the adoption of children by a non-relative. - Completed 10-week Model Approach to Partnerships in Parenting training offered to prospective foster parents in Robeson County.